Coffee Bean Cookies

 Use a very thin knife (I used a fish knife) to bisect the cookie a little less than half way down.
 You’ll notice as you press down it will round out the cookie shape, giving you the oh so iconic coffee bean appearance.
 The next step is super crucial to preserving the appearance, as well as making sure the cookies come out perfect every time.
 Place the baking tray in the freezer for 15 minutes.
 Preheat your oven to 165 Celsius.

 This next step is exact (well, like the entire recipe) so pay attention to your clock.
 Take the espresso flavored cookie dough out of the freezer and place them in the oven on a rack about 20 centimeters (8 inches) from the top.
-Bake at 165 Celsius for 12 minutes.
+Bake at 165 Celsius for 12 minutes on convection.
 Remove from the oven and let sit on the pan on a counter top for 5 minutes before touching them.

 I recommend the silicone mat over parchment paper, but that could just be personal preference.
 You will notice that the cookies have a tendency to squish if you touch them right as they leave the oven, which is why waiting 5 minutes is so important.
 To store the coffee bean cookies cookies, allow them to come to room temperature and then place them in a resealable container.
 You can leave them on the counter, no need for the refrigerator.